“The AMS experience opened my mind musically and personally in a way I wasn’t expecting. I have never felt so empowered.”

 Q: How does AMS work?

 A: Participants select 2-3 of their own tunes (either originals or traditionals of any kind are welcome) to workshop with an ensemble, pre-arranged by AMS Director Mike Marshall.
 We generally have a morning and afternoon session each day (around 2-3 hours each).
 During these sessions, we divide the participants into ensembles.
 When it is time to workshop your tunes, you are the leader of the ensemble.
-One of the AMS clinicians (Mike, Julian Lage, Aoife O’Donovan and Bryan Sutton) will be on hand to keep things moving forward, and even play with the ensemble if needed.
+One of the AMS clinicians will be on hand to keep things moving forward, and even play with the ensemble if needed.
 When you’re not leading one of your own tunes, you will be side-man/woman on someone else’s tune.
 At the end of each rehearsal session, each ensemble plays their music for the group as well as any guests we have visiting that day.
 There are critiques of the work and suggestions for improvement.
+Songwriters will have a few extra sessions on their own with the other songwriters and songwriting faculty (Darrell Scott).

 Basically, you are learning and playing a lot of music.
 A lot.